 Carmel Lofts is a mixed use development that will be adjacent to Plaza del Sol off of Frances Avenue and Olson Way.
 It will consist of two buildings comprised of up to four stories of residential with 133 apartment units and 8,000 square feet of ground floor retail space.

 Building shell and façade work continues along with street and sidewalks surrounding the project.
-Current work on Building C has a tentative completion date of June 2014.
-See map for building locations.
+Project is tentatively scheduled to be completed in October 2014.

 For additional information, contact Carmel Partners at (408) 481-9195.